Three pink tennis balls on a blue court

 What are the options when you win the coin toss in tennis?

-There are three.
-You can choose to serve or receive, choose the end of the court to start on, or defer.
+When you win the coin toss in tennis, you have three choices: You can choose to serve or receive, choose the end of the court to start on, or defer.

 Source: